1081/pyequation2docstring/README.md

 # pyequation2docstring
-Render mathematical formulas written in Python for visual verification and create LaTeX code to paste in a docstring.
+Render a mathematical formula written in Python for visual verification and create LaTeX code to paste in a docstring.